 Cost optimization at scale through design consolidation

-Applications of HDI Printed Circuit Boards
+Applications of high-density interconnect Printed Circuit Boards

 HDI PCBs are widely used in industries that demand compact, high-performance electronics.